2023 Schools Highly Focused on Assessment Major in Florida

 Avg Cost*

 This year’s “Schools Highly Focused on Assessment Major in Florida” ranking looked at 3 colleges that offer degrees in a bachelor’s in educational assessment.
-The colleges and universities that top this list are recognized because their educational assessment program is one of the largest majors offered at the school.
+That schools that top this list have a program in educational assessment in which the largest percentage of students at the school are enrolled.

 Check out our ranking methodology for more information.